pliyosan/app-insights-writer/README.md

-# app-insights-writer
+# notify-deployment-appinsights

+This tool will notify that you have made a deployment to application insights.
-App Insights tool to Write Deployment.
-Designed to work in your pipeline as a container.
+It's intended to work in your pipeline as a container, and in a central application insights where you can easily query and correlate all your deployments.

+It will read values from your Environment Variables.

-# Mandatory Environment Variables:
+# Environment Variables you'll need:

 `INSTRUMENTATION_KEY`: Instrumentation Key of Application Insights.
 `SERVICE_NAME`: Name of the service being deployed.